Ariadne's Tribe: Minoan Spirituality for the Modern World

 She is also mentioned as receiving offerings of wool.
 It strikes me that honey and wool are particularly womanly offerings.
 Women tended bees (they were sacred to several goddesses) and spun wool, so these are appropriate as gifts to the goddess who provides such intimate help to women.

 In some myths, Eileithyia is called ‘the clever spinner,’ an epithet of a fate goddess.
 It makes sense that a deity who presides over childbirth would have, as part of her being, a fate aspect.
 This also suggests she is far older than other deities – the Fates are among the most ancient of deities.
-This is another reason we connect her with the Underworld face of the Sun goddess, who was also a fate goddess across the oldest layers of Eurasian culture.
+This is another reason we identify her as the Underworld face of the Sun Goddess, who was also a fate goddess across the oldest layers of Eurasian culture.

 The Greeks depicted Eileithyia as being present at the birth of many of their gods and heroes, so she continued to be important as time went on, midwifing a large portion of the Olympian pantheon into existence as well as aiding mortal women during labor.
 She was worshiped well into the Christian era in many places.

 As Greek culture spread, so did Eileithyia’s cult.
 After all, women have babies everywhere, not just on Crete, and calling on an ancient power during childbirth is comforting and reassuring.
-She is still accessible today, ready to help with the process of bringing new life into the world.
+She's still with us today, ready to help with the process of bringing new life into the world.
 I also like to think she’s helping with a different kind of birth, or rebirth, if you will: the rediscovery of ancient Minoan spirituality as it's born into the world once again.

 Comments